Franklin361/dynamic-form/README.md

-# Formularios dinámicos con Formik y React JS. 📝
+# Dynamic forms with Formik and React JS. 📝

 This time, we are going to create dynamic forms using React JS and Formik!